larroyo1/shopify_project/README.md

   - ```bundle install```
   - ```rails db:{create,migrate,seed}```
   - ```rails s```
-4. Visit 'localhost:3000 to see the app in action!
+4. Visit 'localhost:3000' in your web browser to see the app in action!

 If you would like to run the test suite, run:
 ```bundle exec rspec```